Introduction

 Out of the box Javascript comes five different standardized logging types.
-However, as it stands only browsers are taking advantage of these different methods of logging. better-logging
+However, as it stands only browsers are taking advantage of these different methods of logging. `better-logging` aims to improve the default logging experience of any node application, it is designed to be a drop in replacement for the default logging methods.\

 // Default in node.js